dongjh20/MSH-MCCT/README.md

 The formation of the platoon for experiment A and B is shown below.

 <img src="resources/formation.jpg" align="center" width="80%"/>

+The formation of the platoon for experiment A and B is shown below.

 | ID | Type | Entity | Control input | Field of view|
 | :---:| :---: | :---: | :---: | :---: |
 | 1 | CAV | Physical vehicle | CACC controller | a |